 The mesh for a Pedestrian Wind Comfort analysis (PWC) is quite different than for the Finite-Volume-based fluid dynamics analysis types on SimScale, as it is based on the lattice-Boltzmann method (LBM).
-Here a cartesian background mesh is generated, that is composed only of cube elements that are not necessarily aligned with the geometry of the buildings or the terrain.
+Here a cartesian background mesh is generated, which is composed only of cube elements that are not necessarily aligned with the geometry of the buildings or the terrain.

 To take into account the exact geometry, there exists a sub-grid model that accounts for the interfaces between the geometry and the fluid domains.